 When you stop taking the pill, your oestrogen levels will drop.
 This can cause your hair to shed.
 In most cases, your hair will regrow, or at the very least return to its pre-birth control state.

-How to treat hair loss from birth control
+How to stop and treat hair loss from birth control

 To speed up the hair growth process, there are other medications that you could use, like Minoxidil.
 Minoxidil is a topical solution you can apply to your scalp in areas you’re experiencing hair loss.
 Many studies have investigated the efficacy of Minoxidil and found that it’s a highly effective treatment for those who are experiencing hair loss and balding [4-5].